No. 1 Iga Swiatek loses in Wimbledon's third round to Yulia Putintseva of Kazakhstan

 When Putintseva was building a 4-0 lead in the last set by grabbing 16 of its first 19 points, she only needed to produce two winners.
 That's because her other 14 points were all gained thanks to either unforced errors (seven) or forced errors (seven) off Swiatek’s racket.

-After one miss into the net, Swiatek muttered to herself, and she generally looked as flustered as she ever does during a match.
+After one miss into the net, Swiatek muttered to herself.
+After another point went awry, she placed her hand over her mouth.
+Generally, she looked as flustered as she ever does during a match.
+By the end, she had accumulated 38 unforced errors, more than twice as many as her opponent's 15.

+Next up for Putintseva is a matchup against 2017 French Open champion Jelena Ostapenko, who is seeded 13th.
+Also moving into the fourth round were 2021 French Open winner Barbora Krejcikova, No. 17 Anna Kalinskaya, No. 21 Elina Svitolina and unseeded Wang Xinyu.

+Svitolina advanced with a 6-1, 7-6 (4) victory over No. 10 Ons Jabeur, a three-time Grand Slam runner-up, including at Wimbledon each of the past two years.

 AP tennis: https://apnews.com/hub/tennis